-The NCL30188 is a driver for power-factor corrected flyback and non-isolated buck-boost and SEPIC converters.
-Its current-mode, quasi-resonant architecture optimizes the efficiency by turning on the MOSFET when its drain-source voltage is minimal (valley).
-At high line, the circuit delays the MOSFET turn on until the second valley is detected to reduce the switching losses.
+The NCL30085 is a driver for power-factor corrected flyback and non-isolated buck-boost and SEPIC converters.
+It implements a current-mode, quasi-resonant architecture including valley lockout and frequency fold-back capabilities for maintaining high-efficiency performance over a wide load range.
 A proprietary circuitry ensures both accurate regulation of the output current (without the need for a secondary-side feedback) and near-unity power factor correction.
-The circuit contains a suite of powerful protections to ensure a robust LED driver design without the need for extra components or overdesign.
+The circuit contains a suite of powerful protections to ensure a robust LED driver design without the need for extra external components or overdesign.